-- The board was reauthorized by the legislature for eight years. - The board passed the sunset audit with flying colors, largely due to former Chairman Jason Bunch, with just a few small suggestions to the Board and division from the Auditors.
-The only suggestion to the Board was to find a private landholder to fill the vacant seat.
+- The board's sunset date was reapproved by the legislature until June 30, 2032: - As mentioned in last year's annual report, the board passed the sunset audit with flying colors, largely due to former Chairman Jason Bunch, with just a few small suggestions to the Board and division from the Auditors.
+The only suggestion to the board was to find a private landholder to fill the vacant seat.
 This has not happened, although we have reached out to numerous individuals. - A Bill was introduced during the Legislative Session to create an Executive Administrator position dedicated to the BGCSB.
 This bill ran out of time but was widely supported.
-In the interim, the Department has placed Tom Bay in this position so we are no longer sharing him with the Board of Marine Pilots. - The board has nearly completed the regulatory process to change several Guide Use Area boundries to better suit a viable business in these areas.
-This project should be complete and in regulation before the 2025 fall hunting season. - Continue to build and strengthen partnerships between the various agencies involved in the guide profession including ADF&G, Alaska Wildlife Troopers and the various land managers. - A Guide Concession Program (GCP) bill was successfully passed through the Legislature in 2024 with the help of various agencies.
+In the interim, the Department has placed Tom Bay in this position, so we are no longer sharing him with the Board of Marine Pilots. - The board completed the regulatory process to change several Guide Use Area boundaries to better suit a viable business in the areas. - Continue to build and strengthen partnerships between the various agencies involved in the guide profession including ADF&G, Alaska Wildlife Troopers and the various land managers. - A Guide Concession Program (GCP) bill was successfully repassed through the Legislature in 2025 with the help of various agencies.
 The program will be hosted by DNR.
-The bill did not have a fiscal not attached so funding is in question. - Work with the department to finish an automated hunt record filing system.
-This project has been in the works for several years.
-Hunt records and transporter activity reports take up to 50% of staff time to manually enter the data.
-It seems the IT department is now working to make it a reality.
-The
+The bill also added a fiscal note, which will allow for deployment of the program. - Work with the department to finish an automated hunt record filing system.
+This system will be rolled out in July 2025. - This project has been in the works for several years.
+Hunt records and transporter activity reports take up a lot of staff time to manually enter the data.
+It seems the IT department is now working to make it a reality. - Continue to monitor trends in violations and make adjustments as required: - The board continually monitors trends in violations and makes adjustments as needed.
+Violations have continued to be stable and mostly minor.
+The few major Violations are frustratingly slow to make it to the Board.
+The worst violators continue operating for years while their criminal violations work through the system.
+We are working with OSP and our investigative staff to try to expedite these cases. - Add sublegal animal violations to the board's disciplinary matrix: - This needs to be officially added to the matrix but it has been used in several cases.
+Our goal is competence and compliance in licensees.
+In the case of a sublegal animal take, the reviewing board members have been suggesting a certain number of hunts for that species where the licensee must act as a packer before they are allowed to guide a hunter on their own.
+This is usually 1-3 hunts, depending on severity of the violation or if it is a first offense or more. - Promptly adjudicate consent agreements for minor violations: - This has become a priority for the board.
+Minor violations usually happen unintentionally and are very stressful for licensees.
+Individual board members and the board's investigator have done a great job getting these issues cleared up promptly. - The board updated their GMU exams. - The board is constantly updating RGO testing and the Department is constantly updating study material.
+This is an ongoing task. - The board establishes subcommittees/workgroups as needed.
+Currently there is a Transporter workgroup and a Legislative workgroup.
+We anticipate a workgroup to deal with the GCP. - Continue to strengthen public trust and participation through communication, education and efficiency: - Public comment is provided at most meetings and everybody's voice that wants to be heard is.